nballou/gaming-confounds/ms.typ

   I stated a new job, which positively affected my well being it balanced out my work/life schedule and now have more time to do what I enjoy _(P1604123, man, 32)_
 ]

-This theme bears some relation to physical health conditions not causing tiredness or impairing ability to play---when participants were off of work (either due to planned holiday or injury) but at home, they tended to feel better and dedicate a portion of their additional leisure time to games.
+This theme bears some relation to physical health conditions not causing tiredness or impairing ability to play---when participants were off from work (either due to planned holiday or injury) but at home, they tended to feel better and dedicate a portion of their additional leisure time to games.

 === Restrictions on Alternative Activities (#greenUp Playtime, #redDown Wellbeing)

-Several participants describe how logistical restrictions on their ability to pursue other forms of leisure.
+Several participants describe logistical restrictions on the pursuit of other forms of leisure.
 Examples such as weather, financial constraints that prevented them from participating in activities outside the home, and movement restrictions meant that the field of available leisure options, increasing gaming but impinging on wellbeing:

 #quote[
   Poor weather on my days off meant I haven't taken the kids out anywhere and been on the Xbox and PC a little more. _(P131120, man, 37)_